tomohisa/dcb-events.github.io/docs/faq.md

 ## Nothing comes for free.
 What are limitations/drawbacks of DCB?

-DCB guarantees consistency only inside the scope of the global [Sequence Position](libraries/specification.md#sequenceposition).
-Thus, events must be ordered to allow the conditional appending.
+DCB guarantees consistency only inside the scope of the global [Sequence Position](libraries/specification.md#sequence-position).
+Thus, Events must be ordered to allow the conditional appending.
-As a result, it's not (easily) possible to delete or partition events.
+As a result, it's not (easily) possible to delete or partition Events.
 Furthermore, DCB leads to some additional complexity in the Event Store implementation (see [Specification](libraries/specification.md) and [Performance considerations](advanced/performance.md))